Samlha Tours & Travels

 Day 2: Sharna Zampa – Thangthangkha

-Day 3: Thangthangkha – Jangothang
+Day 3: Thangthangkha – Jangothang (Jomolhari Basecamp)

-Day 4: Jangothang Halt
+Day 4: Jangothang Acclimatization Day

 Day 5: Jangothang – Lingshi